Definitions for the Occupational Health and Safety Amendment Bill 2020

 Relates to the standard which, if it is applied for the purpose of this ACT, will promote the occupational health of employees, or the health of any other persons in terms of this Act.

 Relates to a person registered with a body and who is recognised by the Chief Inspector.
 This person must have the knowledge, training, skills, experience, and required qualifications in the field of Occupational Hygiene Techniques.
-This person is responsible for the assessment and evaluation of levels associated with health and safety hazards that employees is, or may, be exposed to in the workplace.
+This person is responsible for the assessment and evaluation of levels associated with OHS hazards that employees is, or may, be exposed to in the workplace.

 Relates to an officer or an employee as defined in Section (1) of the Public Service Act, 1994 (PROCLAMATION 103 of 1994).